torvalds/linux/Documentation/driver-api/media/drivers/pvrusb2.rst

-(Note: The term "module" used below generally refers to loosely defined functional units within the pvrusb2 driver and bears no relation to the Linux kernel's concept of a loadable module.)
+(Note: The term "module" used below generally refers to loosely defined functional units within the pvrusb2 driver and bears no relation to the GNU/Linux kernel's concept of a loadable module.)

 pvrusb2-audio.[ch] - This is glue logic that resides between this
     driver and the msp3400.ko I2C client driver (which is found